 Welcome to the Department of Landscape Architecture and Horticulture!
 This department is dedicated to teaching landscape architecture and horticulture to aspiring students.
-Located only 20 miles from Philadelphia, our department is part of a 187-acre campus arboretum.
+Located less than 20 miles north of Philadelphia, our department is part of a 187-acre campus arboretum.
 The campus is a living laboratory with a wonderful blend of charming historic gardens from the 1920’s.
 The campus is also home to numerous other gardens and demonstration projects that reflect contemporary environmental concerns.

 We offer accredited professional degrees at the Master and Bachelor levels in Landscape Architecture and Bachelor and Associate degrees in Horticulture.
 An ecological based approach is at the heart of teaching for all programs.
 Our education model provides the basic knowledge, skills and mindset needed to prepare the next generation of professionals to address the emerging environmental and social challenges.

 Along with the ecologically based curriculum, the unique aspects of our department include the integration of art and science, hands-on learning, and an intimate sense of community for students.
 Although we are considered a small department by university standards, we have a big reputation, presence and influence on the campus, university and the larger community.
 Our proximity to Philadelphia, considered a major hub of horticulture and landscape architecture, is a wonderful resource for our programs.
 We interact with world-renowned firms and organizations, and tap these resources for adjunct professors, speakers, guest critics, and for internships and employment opportunities for our students.